 Following a prolonged period of decline, emissions began to increase across all HDI categories and on most continents (with the exception of Oceania and South America) in response to the relaxation and removal of the measures and associated increased human mobility.
 The increase trend commenced three months earlier in the High, Medium and Low HDI categories than in the Very High category, indicating an earlier relaxation of lockdowns in these countries.
-Another noteworthy finding of the study is that during the period of restrictions, the decline in NO_2 emissions increases as the development index increases.
-Furthermore, the results for the period following the lifting of restrictions indicate that the rate of increase in emissions is greater in areas with a lower HDI.
-These two observations were interpreted as the severity of closures increases as the level of development increases.
+Another noteworthy finding of the study is that during the period of restrictions, the decline in NO2 emissions increases as the development index increases.
+Furthermore, the results for the period following the lifting of restrictions were interpreted as the severity of closures increases as the level of development increases.